-The applicant proposes to construct 4 buildings in the property.
+The applicant proposes to construct four buildings on the property.
 Building A and B will be apartment/condominium buildings whereas Building C and D will be townhouse units.
 Figure 4 provides an annotated site plan showing the number of units per building and number of proposed storeys.
-The project will provide a total of 69 units.
+The project will provide a total of 69 residential dwelling units.
 A copy of the application is enclosed as Attachment A.

 Vehicular access will be from Gower Point Road.
-Apartment parking is proposed to be underground, Townhouse units will have their own garages accessed from the internal private road and visitor parking will be at grade.
+Apartment parking is proposed to be underground and Townhouse units will have their own garages accessed from the internal private road.
+Visitor parking will be at grade.

-A central courtyard with a pedestrian pathway to the sea walk is proposed to be open for public access from 8am-11 pm.
+A central courtyard with a pedestrian pathway to the sea walk is proposed to be open for public access from 8 am-11 pm.